WojciechSova/AllegroSpringTech2021/README.md

 ## How to use application:
 You have two endpoints available:

-1. To get all repositories (name and stars) by username:
+1. To get all repositories (name and stars):

     `http://localhost:8080/github/repositories/{username}`